 Ans.
 TLD or the top-level domain is the last part of an Internet address.
 For example, in learning.naukri.com, the TLD is .com.

 Ans. ccTLD or country code top-level domain extension assigned to a country.
 It is maintained by the Internet Assigned Numbers Authority (IANA).

 Ans.
 Link popularity is defined as off-the-page-criterion to manage quality content and the value of a website.
 It refers to the number of backlinks that point towards a website.

 Q81.
-What can we do if the website got penalised?
+What can we do if the website got penalized?

 Ans.
-When our website gets penalised, then we have to understand why this situation occurs and fix the issue properly.
+When our website gets penalized, then we have to understand why this situation occurs and fix the issue properly.
 After that, what has to apply for re-inclusion.

 Q82.
 Name the social media channels used for marketing?

 Ans.
 There are some social media channels which are used for marketing: